Choosing Sweden over Iceland

 A month later, and I still am dreaming of snowy landscapes and the polar night, and of course, the spectacular dance of the Northern Lights.
 I can’t wait to go back.

 She spent the majority of her career as a healthcare executive in both community and academic medical centers.
-She lives with her boyfriend and two cats, and enjoys travel, spinning classes, and wine, and is currently focusing on turning her passion for photography into a career.
+She lives with her husband and two cats, and enjoys travel, spinning classes, and wine, and is currently focusing on turning her passion for photography into a career.

 - Seegrotte’s underground Blue Lake, and the tale to go with it.
 Gluck Auf!